cyverse-archive/Donkey/README.markdown

 files and folders with different mapping types.
 It uses the `file` mapping type for files and `folder` for folders.
 The `_id` field holds the unique identifier relative to the mapping type for the match.
 Infosquito identifies all files and folders with their absolute paths in iRODS.
-The `_source.name` field holds the name being matched.
-Finally, the `_source.user` field holds the account name of the user whose home folder contains the matched file or folder.
+The `name` field holds the name being matched.
+Finally, the `user` field holds the account name of the user whose home folder contains the matched file or folder.

 ##### Failed Response